 Equipment and chemicals needed:

-SAFETY GEAR – Gloves and Goggles Hot plate Erlenmeyer flask Chemical cup Waste solution container Paper Filters and Funnel Stannous Chloride (test solution) Q-Tips (for testing) Aluminum or Zinc chunks (1/8-1/4 in" size) Hydrochloric Acid (HCL) 32% Nitric Acid 70% H2O2 3%
+Waste solution container (5 gallons will do) 10 micron Filters Papers and a Funnel Stannous Chloride (test solution Q-Tips (for testing) Aluminum or Zinc chunks (1/8-1/4 in" size) Hydrochloric Acid (HCL) 32% Nitric Acid 70% H2O2 3%

 A. Base metals elimination.
 B. Palladium & Silver dissolution.
 C. Palladium & Silver cementation.
 D. Palladium & Silver separation.

-Tip1: Using sand underneath glass vessels distributes heat better and helps prolong glass life.
+Tip 1: Using sand underneath glass vessels distributes heat better and helps prolong the glassware life.